A Game of Thrones-Chapter 37

 During his first ride outside Winterfell since his fall, Bran learns of Jaime Lannister’s attack on his father.
 Robb goes ahead to find the direwolves and Bran is attacked by six outlaws.
 Robb returns with the direwolves and defeats all but one.
 The last man holds a dagger to Bran’s throat until Theon kills him with an arrow from behind.
 Osha, the only survivor, is taken captive.

 Bran is finally getting to ride outside of the castle in the oversize saddle that Tyrion Lannister designed for him.
 He has been riding a horse he named Dancer in the yard for the past fortnight, getting bolder each time.
-At first, the straps around his thighs and chest that keep him in the saddle felt uncomfortable.
+With his legs unable to grip, the swaying motion of the horse makes him unsteady at first, but the straps around his chest and thighs prevent him from falling.
+Soon Bran gets into the rhythm and his anxiety fades into a tremulous smile.

 Bran would have preferred to have gone out with just his brother Robb, but neither Maester Luwin nor the new Captain of Guard, Hallis Mollen, would allow it.
-The party includes Robb, Joseth the Master of Horse, Theon, Maester Luwin, and the direwolves Summer and Grey Wind.
+The party includes Robb, Joseth the Master of Horse, Theon Greyjoy, Maester Luwin, and the direwolves Summer and Grey Wind.
 As they pass through the village, Theon calls out to two serving wenches by the ale house.
-One blushes and Theon declares to Robb that she squirms like a weasel in bed but say anything to her in the street and she blushes.
+One blushes and Theon declares to Robb that she squirms like a weasel in bed but blushes if you say anything to her in the street.
 Before Theon can continue his ribald story, Robb insists he not talk about such things around Bran.
 Bran notes that Robb seems to admire Theon, but Bran has never warmed to him.

-Bran asks to go faster, and Robb tells him to go ahead.
-Robb is ahead when Bran brings Dancer to a gallop, and catches up to him at the edge of the Wolfswood.
+Bran asks to go faster, and Robb agrees and spurs his own horse.
+Bran brings Dancer to a gallop, and catches up to Robb at the edge of the Wolfswood.
 Bran exclaims his excitement at being able to ride, and Robb smiles, but Bran can tell something is bothering his brother.
 Robb notes that something is bothering the direwolves as well before admitting there was a raven the night before.
-The news recently from the ravens has not been good: Uncle Benjen has still not appeared and their mother has taken Tyrion Lannister captive.
-Robb had sent riders with commands throughout the north.
-Nobody had told him what was happening, but Bran knew it was about the Lannisters and not good—there is something about the Lannisters that Bran knows he ought to remember, but when he tries to think what it is he becomes dizzy and his stomach clenches.
+The news recently from the ravens has not been good: Uncle Benjen has still not been found and their mother has taken Tyrion Lannister captive.
+Bran remembers Robb sending riders with commands throughout the north.
+Nobody had told him what was happening, but Bran knew it was about the Lannisters and not good.
+There is something about the Lannisters that Bran knows he ought to remember, but when he tries to think what it is he becomes dizzy and his stomach clenches.

-The message was from Alyn in King's Landing about the murder of their father’s guardsmen and of their father breaking his leg in the fight with the Kingslayer’s men.
-Bran cannot understand why anyone would kill Jory, whom he liked and had who had chased him across the roofs of Winterfell.
+Robb explains that the message was from Alyn in King's Landing.
+Heward, Wyl, and Jory Cassel have been murdered by the Kingslayer.
+Bran cannot understand why anyone would kill Jory, whom he remembers chasing him across the roofs of Winterfell.
+Robb continues solemnly that their father’s leg was shattered in the fight and he has not woken since.
 Robb promises Bran that he “will not let this be forgotten.”
 Theon advises Robb to call the banners.
-Bran exclaims that only the Lord can call the banners, and Theon replies that if Eddard dies, Robb is Lord of Winterfell.
+Bran exclaims that only the Lord can call the banners, but Theon replies that if Eddard dies, Robb is Lord of Winterfell.
 Robb notes to Bran that the honor of the North is in his hands.
-Bran asks if Maester Luwin agrees with calling the banners, and Theon states the maester is as timid as an old woman.
-Bran tells Robb that father and mother listened to the maester’s council; Robb states that he listens to everyone.
+Bran asks if Maester Luwin agrees with calling the banners, and Theon calls the maester as timid as an old woman.
+Bran tells Robb that their father and mother both listen to the maester’s council; Robb states that he listens to everyone.

 The outlaws demand his silver pin and his horse.
 When Bran tries to explain that he cannot dismount, they do not believe him.
 The big man, whom the others call Stiv, grabs the reins before Bran thinks of turning and riding off.
 Finally, the tall woman, Osha, sees the straps.
 The short woman named Hali asks if he is a cripple.
 Angered, Bran declares that he is Brandon Stark and that they had better let go of his horse or they will be dead.
 With Bran’s arrogant outburst, the gaunt man named Wallen proclaims that only a Stark would threaten when a smarter man would beg.
 Hali tells the others to cut off his cock and stuff it in his mouth.
 Osha tells Hali that she is as stupid as she is ugly; Mance Rayder will pay well for a kinsman of Benjen Stark.
 Stiv states that he does not want to go back to the White Walkers, and cuts the strap on Bran’s saddle, cutting Bran’s leg in the process.
 Bran feels nothing, but starts to feel light headed.